lhyleonghuiyu/CarND-Advanced-Lane-Lines/README.md

 ### 3. Color Transforms and selection of Color Space
 The next step in the pipeline is to generate a binary image based on the different thresholds across different colorspaces, to increase the contrast between lane lines and ground.
 Several colorspaces were explored and the experimentation may be found in the Project_working.ipynb code.
 Examples of these color spaces include using the Sobel Operator, RGB, HLS, YUV and grayscale.

-The final lane-line detection combination was used by merging the L-channel of the HLS and the Y-channel of the YUV color space.
-An either-or condition was used to enhance the robustness of the detection method, although this potentially introduces false positives as well, which will be discussed in the last section.
+The final lane-line detection combination was used by merging the results of the B-channel from the Lab colorspace, and L-channel, from LUV color space.
+The B-channel detects the yellow lane lines, while the L-channel detects the white lines.

 The final color transformation is done via the function lanes_bw